 The conference will also host a 30 year retrospective presentation from cohousing pioneer Katie McCamant.
 In preparation for this, I highly recommend watching the documentary Voices of Cohousing, which looks at cohousing communities in Europe, where this model originated.

 So, will I see you at the conference?
 I hope so.
-Come stop by the Fellowship for Intentional Community’s table and chat with me about how we can keep building this movement and transforming the world.
+Come stop by the Foundation for Intentional Community’s table and chat with me about how we can keep building this movement and transforming the world.